 Trump says Comey ‘lucky’ attorney general didn’t prosecute after ‘disastrous’ IG report

-President Trump said Friday that James Comey got “lucky” when Attorney General Bill Barr decided not to prosecute him, claiming the “disastrous” Justice Department inspector general report released this week exposed an illegal scheme to strip away his and his supporters' rights.
+President Trump said Friday that James Comey is “lucky” that Attorney General Bill Barr did not prosecute him, claiming the “disastrous” Justice Department inspector general report released this week exposed an illegal scheme to strip away his and his supporters' rights.

 The report released Thursday revealed that the former FBI director repeatedly violated FBI policies by drafting, leaking and retaining memos of his conversations with the president.
 The DOJ considered the findings but did not bring charges.